Kamila Andini: Career

 Upon her return to Indonesia, Andini began to work as a director.
 She handled music videos for groups such as Ungu and Slank, as well as documentaries on music and the ocean.
 One of these, Lagu untuk Tukik (A Song for Tukik), dealt with turtles in the ocean in the Wakatobi Regency – part of the Coral Triangle – and was screened as part of the Goethe Institute's Science Film Festival in 2012.
-In 2009 she assisted her father in directing Generasi Biru (The Blue Generation), about the band Slank.
+In 2009, she assisted her father in directing Generasi Biru (The Blue Generation), about the band Slank.

 Andini began production of her first feature film, The Mirror Never Lies, in 2009.
 The work took over two years of research and two months of filming to complete, owing to a lack of documentary evidence on the Bajau who are central to the film's narrative.
 Co-produced by Andini's father and former Miss Indonesia Nadine Chandrawinata and starring Atiqah Hasiholan, Reza Rahadian, and Gita Novalista, the film was based on a young Bajau girl who uses mirrors to try to find her lost father.
 It received numerous awards both domestically and internationally, including a Best Director nomination at the 2011 Indonesian Film Festival (IFF) before winning in the same category at the 2012's Bandung Film Festival.

-In May 2012 she started working on her second feature film, to be about children and nature.
-This became The Seen and the Unseen (2017), a critically acclaimed work about young Balinese twins, one of whom is dying.
+In May 2012, she started working on her second feature film, to be about children and nature.
+This became The Seen and Unseen (2017), a critically acclaimed work about young Balinese twins, one of whom is dying.
 It won the Adelaide Film Festival's Feature Fiction Award in 2019.

-Her newest film, Yuni, premiered at the Platform program during the 2021 Toronto International Film Festival.
+Her 2021 film Yuni premiered at the 2021 Toronto International Film Festival where it won the Platform Prize.
+In 2022 Andini's fourth feature film Before, Now & Then had its world premiere at the 72nd Berlin International Film Festival.

+In 2023, she explored Indonesia's social history through her Netflix original series Cigarette Girl.
+The story is set within Indonesia's tobacco industry and was directed alongside her partner Ifa Isfansyah.